Nick McCarthy: Box Codax

 In 2003, McCarthy and his long-time friend Alexander Ragnew formed the band Box Codax.
 They released their first two singles, "Boys and Girls" and "Naked Smile" on the label The Thin Man (previously known as Thin Man Records).
 The band's first album, "Only An Orchard Away" was released on 4 September 2006.
 McCarthy's wife makes several appearances on the album.
 The band released the album on the label Gomma Records.
 In a review the music is described as "a collection of weird, whimsical and nostalgic songs - sometimes rough, sometimes punky."

 In May 2011, Box Codax released their second studio album called Hellabuster, which Nick McCarthy wrote and produced.
 The album is an eccentric take on the peculiar and young life of Hellabuster, with each song being accompanied by its own video.
 The music on Hellabuster moves between distorted disco, post-punk and glam-prog and includes contributions and appearances by Mike Fraser, Joseph Mount, Metronomy, Paul Thomson and many more.
 The videos for the songs, which were directed by British artists (including Turner Prize winner Martin Creed), contributed to the critical acclaim of the eccentric album.
-All video episodes of Hellabbuster are freely available.
+All video episodes of Hellabuster are freely available.